Quick Summary

 -

-Action Item 3: Ensure that all packaging complies with local regulations related to waste management, recycling, and composting infrastructure.
+Action Item 3: Make sure that all packaging materials align with local waste management and recycling programs.

-Mid-Term (6–18 Months): Expand Product Portfolio and Assess Regional Needs
+Mid-Term (6–18 Months): Expand Sustainable Offerings and Address Regional Needs

 -